matloff/fastBigStat/README.md

   W<sub>i</sub> holds).

-* The notion of the normal distribution goes back to the 18th and 19th centuries, especially due to the Central Limit Theorem.
+* The notion of the normal distribution goes back to the 18th and 19th centuries, especially due to the Central Limit Theorem (CLT).

 * One might say that the normal family was there in Nature, waiting to be discovered.